artigupta13/service-booking-client/README.md

 # Service Booking React App

-This is a React.js application for managing jobs and bookings.
+This is a React.js application for managing services and bookings.

 ## Setup Instructions